 Lesson learned from Banana Republic: Everyone loves Easter egg hunt

-This online Easter egg hunt is brilliant because it encourages online customers to go through pages after pages in the hunt for the “eggs".
+This online Easter egg hunt is brilliant because it encourages online customers to go through page after page in the hunt for the “eggs".
 More engagement, more sales.
 That's the rule of thumb and Banana Republic has applied it perfectly.

 Online merchandising with Easter theme like Yummy Bazaar